jeonghoonkang/BerePi/apps/deeplearning/LLM/5090/gemma/README.md

 - Sidebar model selection, installed model refresh, and model download
 - Auto-select the downloaded model as the active default
 - GPU memory-based recommended Gemma model guidance when `nvidia-smi` is available
+- Response elapsed time display after each prompt
+- Current model information, local storage path, and model size display in the sidebar

 ## Assumption